davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

 Each line in this file represents a student enrollment.
 For instance, take a look at Kyle's (`1934`) info at the tail end of this file.
 Kyle is a `BUS` and `ENGL` double-major who is enrolled in CSCI 351, ENGL 520, and CSCI 453 (the latter enrollment a bit harder to find).
 At the end of each row, the last two tokens (department name and building) refer to the department in which the course is offered (and not the student's major).
 Take note of all the problems this file suffers from:

-1. **Redundancies**: It is easy to see that a student's information is duplicated for each course they are enrolled in.
+1. **Redundancies**: It is easy to see that a student's information is duplicated on a separate row for each course they are enrolled in.
+(For instance, check out the last two rows for a student, Kyle.)
-2. **Multi-valued attributes:** One of the attributes can have multiple values.
-A student can have 0-2 majors, and each of them is separated by a colon.
+2. **Multi-valued attributes:** One of the attributes can have multiple values: A student can have 0-2 majors, and each of them is separated by a colon.
+(Multi-valued attributes like this is prohibited by the relational model.)
-3. **Incomplete data:** When a student is not enrolled in any course, the course-enrollment fields are delimited with commas, but there's no data.
+3. **Incomplete data:** When a student is not enrolled in any course, their course-enrollment fields are simply delimited with commas, but there's no data in between.
 Look at Lia's (first row) information.
 She does not have a major and is not enrolled in any courses.
 Now take a look at the courses without the student info, like MATH 330 (Trigonometry).
 These are courses that exist on the books that no one is enrolled in.
-There are also departments without student or course info.
-This is the case for the History Department (4th row).
-This happens when an existing department has not yet added any courses to the schedule.
+Sometimes, we just need to show that a department exists, so here are also departments without student or course info.
+This is the case for the History Department (4th row), which can happen when an existing department has not yet added any courses to the schedule.
-4. **Inconsistencies:** The redundancies led to bad or stale data over time.
+4. **Inconsistencies:** These redundancies led to bad and/or stale data over time.
 School administrators alert you that sometimes "ENGL" is mislabeled as simply "ENG" (they say you can assume that's the only major people screw keep up) and that some people tend to abbreviate "Junior" as "JR" and "Senior" as "SR" under a student's class rank.
-(The abbreviated versions need to be corrected to the full spelling).
+(The abbreviated versions need to be corrected to the full spelling of the class rank).
+They assure you that these are the only inconsistencies in the file.

 #### Task 1: Schema Definition

 Your task is two-part: (1) You must first define a database schema in SQL.
 I will explain the schema's requirements below.
 (2) After your schema has been defined, you must write a script that will take the data from its raw format and insert it into your database.

 We'll focus first on Task 1.
 You can assume there will be no other relations needed.
-Create a plain-text file called **YourLastname_HW3_DDL.sql** that will store the schema definition in SQL.
+Create a plain-text file called **YourLastname.txt** that will store the schema definition in SQL.
 (Disclaimer: Yes this file must be in plain-text.
-Do not write these in Word (.doc), Wordpad (.rtf), etc., that adds special formatting.
-Use an editor like Sublime Text or Atom).
+Do not write these statements in Word (.doc), Wordpad (.rtf), etc., that adds special formatting.
+Use an editor like VS Code or Atom).
 Submissions in non-plaintext will be returned without a grade.

 Give the SQL commands to create the relations described below.
-Where appropriate, all foreign-key constraints must cascade on update and delete operations, unless otherwise stated below.
+Where appropriate, all foreign-key constraints must cascade on update and delete operations, unless otherwise stated.
 To make your lives easier, I've gotten a start on it for you.
-Place the following SQLite3 block in the top of your file:
+Place the following code block in the top of your plaintext file:

 ```sql
 -- Turn on foreign keys